2025년 10월 고3 모의고사 변형 (31-42번)

 For example, you might know you will ____ a meeting later, even though occasionally meetings get cancelled unexpectedly — and surely more frequently than one-in-ten-million meetings!

-If we want to avoid conceding that the scope of our knowledge is much more limited than ____ supposed, there must be some difference between the probabilistic evidence we have about the lottery and evidence for regular things that we do know.
+If we want to avoid conceding that the scope of our knowledge is much more limited than usually supposed, there must be some difference between the ____ evidence we have about the lottery and evidence for regular things that we do know.

 25년 10월 고3 모의고사 37번

-Perhaps, ____ also perhaps not.
+____ but also perhaps not.

-If you continually expose yourself to ads in the media, you may gradually over time come ____ believe that you have more needs than you really have and that all of those needs can be easily satisfied by buying particular products.
+If you continually expose yourself to ____ in the media, you may gradually over time come to believe that you have more needs than you really have and that all of those needs can be easily satisfied by buying particular products.

 25년 10월 고3 모의고사 38번

-Without human control of steering wheel, gas pedal and brakes none of the ____ of miles could have been traversed by the billions of cars in the world: A car always needed the driving skills of a human to fulfill its function.
+Without human control of steering wheel, gas pedal and brakes none of the billions of ____ could have been traversed by the billions of cars in the world: A car always needed the driving skills of a human to fulfill its function.

 Without a driver, it would have been only an immobile artifact, left to stand still in ____ parking lot.

-But with ____ emerging mass automobility in the first decades of the twentieth century, the negative effects of human agency behind the steering wheel — accidents for example — became a serious topic of concern.
+But with the emerging mass automobility in the first decades of the twentieth century, the negative ____ of human agency behind the steering wheel — accidents for example — became a serious topic of concern.

 25년 10월 고3 모의고사 39번